-Everything You Ever Wanted to Know About Nighttime Photography
+Everything You Ever Wanted to Know About Night Time Photography

-Looking for ways to rock some awesome night photos?
+Are you looking for ways to rock some awesome night photos?
 Here’s everything you ever wanted to know to get you started taking incredible photos after dark!

-Nighttime Photography is easy when you know the basics!
+Night Time Photography is easy when you know the basics!

 TIME TO TALK TRIPODS

 Because you will likely be using a slow shutter speed with most darkly lit scenes, you will need to have a way to keep your camera still.
-You can just set your camera on a solid surface to keep it still (this is the part where I warn you about making sure your camera is safe from falling off the flat surface and secure if a hand bumps it.
+You can place your camera on a solid surface to keep it still.
+Be cautious so your camera is safe from falling off the flat surface and secure if a hand bumps it.

-TIMER OR TRIGGER?
+TIMER or TRIGGER?

-Once you’ve decided how you’re going to stabilize your camera, you need to think about how to KEEP it stable while firing the shutter.
-The last thing you want is to press down on the shutter button, only to get a blurry shot from a tiny bit of camera motion, which can happen even with a tripod.
+Once you’ve decided how to stabilize your camera, you need to think about how to KEEP it stable while releasing the shutter.
+The last thing you want is to press down on the shutter button, only to get a blurry shot from a tiny bit of camera motion, which can happen even with a tripod, and especially in night time photography.
 The two ways to do this are to either use a remote trigger or the in-camera timer.

 Most cameras, including point and shoots, have a built-in timer.
-A 2 second or 10 second delayed timer is usually plenty of time to offset any lingering camera shake.
-Remember to roll your finger across the button instead of pressing straight down.
+The in-camera timer is simple to use and allows a short delay from when you press the shutter until the photo is taken.
+A 2-second or 10-second delay is usually plenty of time to offset any lingering camera shake.
+Using the timer for night time photography means one less piece of equipment to pack and fumble with in the dark.
 If you’ve never used the timer, don’t be afraid to refer to your camera’s manual to figure out how to set it up.
 Can’t find the manual?
 No worries!